 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Slow Cooker Low-Carb Mediterranean Beef Stew with low-carb ingredients would be suitable for most low-carb and low-glycemic diets, including any phase of the South Beach Diet.
+This Slow Cooker Beef Stew with low-carb ingredients would be suitable for most low-carb and low-glycemic diets, including any phase of the South Beach Diet.
 If you choose approved ingredients it can also be Paleo or Whole 30.
-This is too high in carbs for Keto, but if you want to make a version of this recipe that’s even lower in carbs, skip the tomato sauce and use 2 tablespoons red wine vinegar plus a little sweetener to replace the balsamic vinegar.
+This might be too high in carbs for Keto, but if you want to make a version of this recipe that’s even lower in carbs, skip the tomato sauce and use 2 tablespoons red wine vinegar plus a little sweetener to replace the balsamic vinegar.

 Find More Recipes Like This One: